UnifyBio/unifybio-site/docs/other-resources.md

 [Unify](https://github.com/vendekagon-labs/unify/),
 users are encourages to refer to documentation and tutorials for these.
-We also recommend perusing resources related to [CANDEL](https://candelbio.github.io/candel-bio-website/), the project which birthed the tools used in UnifyBio.
+We also recommend perusing resources related to [CANDEL](https://candelbio.github.io/candel-bio-website/), the project which birthed prototypes of the tools used in UnifyBio.

 ## Datomic